 The applicant is a pharmacist by trade.
 She and her husband worked in a family-owned pharmacy business located in Scarborough.
 The spouses were involved in a car accident in late 2010.
 Due to her accident-related injuries, the applicant was not able to return to work at the pharmacy.
 As a result, she hired other persons to perform the work for the business.

 Despite the applicant’s inability to work, the pharmacy business itself continued to do well.
 The applicant and her husband received periodic distributions of income from the business.
 This post-accident business income led to the dispute with her insurance company.

 The insurer claimed the applicant’s passive business income counted as “self-employment income” and could therefore be deducted from IRB under the SABS.
-The applicant disagreed and took the matter to arbitration before he Financial Services Commission of Ontario (FSCO).
-(Prior to April 2016, the FSCO handled such disputes; today, such matters are handled by the Licence Appeal Tribunal of the Safety, Licensing Appeals and Standards Tribunal Ontario.)
+The applicant disagreed and took the matter to arbitration before the Financial Services Regulatory Authority of Ontario (FSRA).
+(Prior to April 2016, the FSRA handled such disputes; today, such matters are handled by the Licence Appeal Tribunal of the Safety, Licensing Appeals and Standards Tribunal Ontario.)
 The arbitrator agreed with the applicant’s position, i.e. that her post-accident business income was not “earned” income as defined by the SABS.

 Judge: No Meaningful Difference Between Income “Earned” and “Received”

 It was now the applicant’s turn to appeal, this time to the Divisional Court.
 Unfortunately, the judge ultimately agreed with the Director’s delegate and the insurance company’s interpretation of the law.
 Here is a brief explanation of the Court’s reasoning.